This bill serves only one purpose, to help the wealthy at the expense of the rest of us.

 Call the Capitol switchboard at (202) 224-3121.

-Here is what you can say to your member of Congress:
+Here is what you can say to your Senator:

 My name is [NAME] and I live in [CITY / STATE].
-I am calling to voice my outrage in regards to the Budget Resolution because it would cut taxes for billionaires and corporations at the expense of the rest of us.
+I am calling to voice my opposition to the reconciliation bill.
+The bill cuts taxes for billionaires and corporations at the expense of the rest of us and would devastate rural communities like mine if it became law.

 [We encourage you to choose one or two from the list of bullet points below that outrage you the most and make the most sense for where you live.
 You can always call the following day or week to voice your objections to more of what’s included in the bill.]